There was an error with your log in

 Meals: Breakfast, lunch, and dinner

-• Hike through a moon-like valley of lava flows and ash fields before climbing steeply to the remarkable Emerald Lakes.
-From there, join the Tongariro Alpine Crossing.
-Spend the next few hours hiking an unforgettable wonderland of lava valleys, steaming craters, and brooding volcanoes before descending through bonsai-like alpine foliage and alongside mineral-infused streams.
-An evening drive will take you back to the heart of the National Park, where you can relax with a beer and enjoy some epic volcanic views.
+• We hike through a moon-like valley of lava flows and ash fields before climbing steeply to the remarkable Emerald Lakes, which have graced the covers of many guidebooks.
+From here we join the spectacular Tongariro Alpine Crossing.
+The next few hours of hiking takes us through an unforgettable wonderland of lava valleys, steaming craters and brooding volcanoes before our descent through bonsai-like alpine foliage and alongside mineral-infused streams.
+In good conditions, we have the option of climbing high on the volcanic peaks.

 Meals: Breakfast and lunch